KostadinDev/AMS210-Jacobi/README.md

 Feel free to use a Jupyter notebook or an online python interpreter like https://replit.com/languages/python3.

 jacobi.py and jacobi-notebook.ipynb are the same. jacobi-notebook.ipynb is in a jupypter notebook format.

+If you need help contact me at kostadin.devedzhiev@stonybrook.edu.